+a Non-gating terminals and crash cushions b Gating terminals and crash cushions

 STRUCTURAL ADEQUACY

 Structural adequacy is generally the fi rst factor to be evaluated, and the safety feature should perform successfully according to the requirements presented in Table 5-1.
 Depending on its intended function, the feature may satisfy structural adequacy by redirecting the vehicle, by stopping the vehicle in a con- trolled manner, or by permitting the vehicle to break through the device.